-A total of 276 non-septal CCs was randomly assigned to the derivation set (184 CCs) and validation set (92 CCs) in a 2:1 ratio.
+A total of 267 non-septal CCs was randomly assigned to the derivation set (184 CCs) and validation set (92 CCs) in a 2:1 ratio.
 No significant difference was noted between the two sets for any variable (Table 3).
 In the derivation set, the CC GW crossing success rate was 57.1%.
 Univariate analysis revealed a significant difference in angiographic variables for small size, reverse bend, continuous bends, and corkscrew between the successful and unsuccessful groups for CC GW crossing (Table 4).
-Those four variables were analysed by multivariable analysis.
+Those four variables were analyzed by multivariable analysis.
 Small vessel size, reverse bend, and corkscrew were found to be significant independent predictors.
+The value of the beta coefficient of small vessel size, reverse bend, and corkscrew was 2.43, 1.46, and 1.51, respectively (Table 5).